Iniftar/ng-polymer-elements/README.md

 Extendible AngularJS two-way binding support for Polymer 1 elements and web components.

 Interested in contributing?
-Please contact @GabiAxel through GitHub Issues.
+Please submit an GitHub Issue or Pull Request with further details.